-PGDCI students are taught alongside MACITS students and take exactly the same interpreting modules, but PGDCI has two thirds of the credit total of MACITS (120 as opposed to 180 credits).
+PGDCI students are taught alongside MACITS students and take exactly the same interpreting modules, but PGDCI has two thirds of the credit total of MACITS (120 credits as opposed to 180 credits).
 The programme is suitable for those who already have some professional experience or a postgraduate qualification in translation.
-It focuses on conference interpreting; translation modules are optional and there is no summer project.
+It lasts nine months and focuses on conference interpreting; translation modules are optional and there is no summer project.

 In order to cater for the requirements of the profession, we offer two programme variants:

-- PGDCI - 2 languages: Students train to work from two foreign languages into their mother tongue.
-For example, if your mother tongue is English, you might work from French and German into English.
+- PGDCI - 2 languages: Students train to work from two foreign languages into English.
+For example, you might work from French and German into English.
 More information on modules and timetables.

-- PGDCI - Bidirectional: Students train to work both ways between one foreign language and their mother tongue.
-For example, if your mother tongue is Chinese, you would work from English into Chinese and from Chinese into English.
+- PGDCI - Bidirectional: Students train to work both ways between one foreign language and English.
+For example, you might work from English into Chinese and from Chinese into English.
 More information on modules and timetables.

 Training as an interpreter provides you with the opportunity to develop your language skills in a professional context and embark on a career that is as challenging as it is rewarding.